dshorthouse/bloodhound/README.md

 ### Step 4: Cluster Agents & Store in Neo4j

 Truncating a large Neo4j graph.db usually does not work.
-Instead, it is best to entirely delete the graph.db directory then recreate it.
+Instead, it is best to entirely delete graph.db then recreate it.

 Example on Mac with homebrew: